Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Related Work

-\boldparagraph{Object Detection.} Modern object detection models can be broadly classified into two groups: those based on convolution architectures and those based on transformers.
+\boldparagraph{Object detection.} Modern object detection models can be broadly classified into two groups: those based on convolution architectures and those based on transformers.
 In the convolution family, methods like Faster-RCNN~\cite{ren2015faster_rcnn} and R-FCN~\cite{dai2016r} are well established.
 They consists of a region proposal network to generate regions of interest and a classification and bounding box regression module to predict a set of objects.
 YOLO~\cite{redmon2016you} and SSD~\cite{liu2016ssd} predict objects directly from convolutional feature maps.
 ObjectBox \cite{zand2022objectbox} treats objects as center-points in a shape and size agnostic fashion and allows learning at all scales.
 All these methods typically utilize a pretrained backbone like ResNet~\cite{he2016resnet} for feature extraction.
 Recently, there has been a rise in methods which use an attention mechanism in a transformer network.
 For instance, ViT~\cite{wu2020visual}, SwinTransFormer \cite{liu2021swin} and MViTv2 \cite{li2022mvitv2}.
 Carion~\etal~\cite{nicolas2020detr} introduced a detection transformer (DETR) which uses an attention mechanism for object detection in an end-to-end manner.
 To speed up convergence and reduce the computational cost for the self-attention on image features, Zhu~\etal~\cite{zhu2020deformable} introduced multi-head deformable attention replacing the dot-product in the attention computation with two linear projections for sampling points and computing their attention weights.
-Nguyen~\etal~\cite{nguyen2022boxer} introduced BoxeR which samples boxes instead of points for attention computation, for object detection, instance segmentation and 3D detection.
+Nguyen~\etal~\cite{nguyen2022boxer} introduced BoxeR which samples boxes instead of points for attention computation, and demonstrates utility for object detection, instance segmentation and 3D detection.
 Although these object detectors use spatial context information in the image space, they do not explicitly model the relation between (detected) objects.
-Using Faster-RCNN and DETR as representative examples of the convolution and transformer approach to object detection, we demonstrate that explicit object context information improves object detection.
+Using Faster-RCNN and DETR as representative examples of the convolution and transformer approach to object detection, we demonstrate that creating a graphical representation of an image from inter-object relation priors and initial class predictions improves object detection.